htwg-in-schneider/saitenweise-frontend/README.md

   - Optimized for mobile view (avatar visible outside hamburger menu).
 - Added `/profile` page to display user information from Auth0 and OAuth2 debug info
 - Note: Profile page only takes information from Auth0.
 No backend call is made yet.

+### Iteration 13b: Authenticated call to backend (Profile)

+- calling `/api/backend` to retrieve backend user and role
+- Note that the corresponding user entities in the backend must exist to make this work
+  - see `DataLoader.java` in backend and adapt the oauthIds accordingly.